rwaming/next_karaoke_remote/README.md

 #### #20 - Check ESLint that doesn't work

 - I knew TypeScript would replace ESLint.
 But I think something wrong must be there...
 So I'll check it.
+- Check :
+  1. ESLint setting
+  1. Error by ESLint rules
+  1. Error by TypeScript
+  1. Conflict between Tailwind and PostCSS

 #### ~~#12 - Pause, Play~~